Data Centers in Drogheda

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Drogheda as of September 2025.
-All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessible via dedicated private network connections to their points of presence in Dublin, ensuring secure and high-performance hybrid cloud architectures.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network extensions (PNI or wave) to interconnection hubs in Dublin.

 Power Analysis